 1 Has the Company mapped its internal and external stakeholders?
 Yes 2 Out of the above, has the Company identified the disadvantaged, vulnerable & marginalized stakeholders.
 Yes 3 Are there any special initiatives taken by the Company to engage with the disadvantaged, vulnerable and marginalized stakeholders.
-If so, provide details there in about 50 words or so.
+If so, provide details thereof, in about 50 words or so.
 Yes.
-The Company undertake its CSR activities for disadvantaged, vulnerable communities including focus on disability sector and in and around its factory operations. details of various CSR initiatives of the Company are part of the Board's Report included
+The Company undertake its CSR activities for disadvantaged, vulnerable communities including focus on disability sector and assists in community development in and around its factory operations. details of various CSR initiatives of the Company are part of the Board's Report included in this Annual Report.